Nana Patekar: Acclaimed actor (1988-2010)

 He starred with Aditya Pancholi as the CBI director in the crime drama Tarkieb (2000).
 After a hiatus of a year he returned to acting in Shakti: The Power (2002) in which he played an extremely violent father, which earned him his second nomination for the Filmfare Award for Best Villain.
 In Ab Tak Chhappan (2004), he played a police officer who is an encounter specialist.
 His performance in Apaharan (2005) earned him his second Filmfare Award for Best Villain as well as the Screen Award for Best Villain.
-He played a taxi driver in Taxi No. 9211 (2006).
+He played a taxi driver in Taxi No. 9211 (2006) opposite John Abraham.
+The film was a box office success, and both Patekar and Abraham were praised for their chemistry.

-The year 2007 was a highly successful year for Patekar.
-He starred in several comic roles, one being his highly praised performance in Welcome (2007), which saw him portray a powerful crime lord in Mumbai who once desired to be an actor in films.
+2007 was successful for Patekar.
+He starred in several comic roles, one being his highly praised performance in Welcome with Anil Kapoor, which saw him portray a powerful crime lord in Mumbai who once desired to be an actor in films.
 He later acted in Sangeeth Sivan's film Ek (2009).

-He started the 2010s portraying a school headmaster in Paathshaala (2010).
-He also acted in Prakash Jha's multi-starrer political drama Raajneeti (2010), which earned him his fifth nomination for the Filmfare Award for Best Supporting Actor.
+In 2010, he portrayed a school headmaster in Paathshaala (2010).
+He also starred in Prakash Jha's multi-starrer political drama Raajneeti (2010), which earned him his fifth nomination for the Filmfare Award for Best Supporting Actor.